As iOS 13 looms, Apple's HomeKit partners show off some new tricks for the smart home

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: Apple's HomeKit partners show off some new tricks for the smart home ahead of iOS 13
+Discuss: Apple's HomeKit partners get ready for iOS 13 with new smart home tricks

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.